salrashid123/gcpsamples/proxy/README.md

 export https_proxy=http://localhost:3128
 ```

-Once set, the following sample will show CONNECT requests in squid access logs:
+Then with the sample API call for pubsub:

 ```python
 from google.cloud import pubsub